kornha/parliament/README.md

 - Web is far easier to setup than iOS.
 If you only focus on backend or AI development, choose web.
 4. (Optional for iOS) [Install XCode](https://apps.apple.com/us/app/xcode/id497799835?mt=12) on your machine.
 If you are not on a Mac, you can develop on Chrome and skip this step.
 Note that at this time Chrome UI will look strange, as we have concerted our efforts on iOS.
 5. Setup a [Firebase](https://firebase.google.com/) project, which comes with free credits.

+**Note:**
-- **Note 1:** Setting up XCode is very issue prone and will require some research if it is your first time using it.
+- Setting up XCode is very issue prone and will require some research if it is your first time using it.

 6. Add an iOS and/or web project.
 Replace your variables in the `.env`, `firebase.json`, and `.firebaserc` files under the project root folder.